biosustain/potion-node/README.md

 This can be useful for making pre releases or major changes and allowing users to test the lib, but not break apps depending on the latest version.

-As a rule of thumb, in the `next` branch, you should **always** make a pre release, allowing for publish the stable version in the `master` branch:
+As a rule of thumb, you should **always** make a pre release only in the `next` branch, allowing for publishing the stable version from the `master` branch:
 ```bash
 # Make a patch pre release so that:
 # 1.0.0 -> 1.0.1-0